Astro (company): Recent developments

 On 17 October, Astro revamp its sports content lineup which will feature new names and channel numbers.
 The change will saw Astro SuperSport channels which will be replaced with Astro-branded sports channels, such as Astro Premier League (primally aired Premier League matches), Astro Football (which aired other football leagues and tournaments), Astro Badminton (primally aired all of the BWF tournaments) and Astro Sports Plus (which aired other sporting events, such as the NBA basketball, UFC/One Championship fights, NASCAR races, among others).

 Astro announced on 18 November that both Astro Warna and Astro Premier would be discontinued as a linear TV channel and merged both channels with Astro Prima and Astro Citra respectively, to match the Astro's new corporate branding.
 The merger between Citra and Premier took effect two days later, on 20 November, while the merger of Prima and Warna took effect on 3 December.
 Under this plan, Astro Warna and Astro Premier will exclusively operated as a content hub on Astro on Demand and Astro GO.
 However, Astro Warna's permanent shutdown received negative feedback from netizens which supported its closure, citing that "there is no any improvements for programmes aired" a part of programmes that aired repeatedly on the channel.

 On 2 December, Astro begin leasing a ABS-CBN Corporation-owned property, ABS-CBN Soundstage at the Horizon IT Park, San Jose del Monte, Bulacan, Philippines, to increase its global footprint.
 At the same time, it introduced Astro One, an entertainment package which includes three new packages: Entertainment, Sports, and Epic, which "is built with a customer-first approach".

+On 3 December 2025, Astro Shaw entering an partnership with Double Vision and Philippine ABS-CBN's studios division to co-produce three drama television series, including the remake of 2008 action drama series Kahit Isang Saglit which had starred Jericho Rosales and Carmen Soo.

+Euan Smith resigned as the CEO of Astro on 8 June 2026 after 3 years.
+Former Astro CEO, Henry Tan assume as the interim CEO from 16 June.

+On 26 June, Astro expands partnership with RTM "to widen access to quality content across multiple broadcasting platforms".
+The expanded collaboration would see RTM channels to be available on Astro again very soon, including Sukan+, Berita RTM and RTM's radio networks.

+In July, Astro introduced a new streaming service called X3, which was intended to be a "no box, no installation and no contract" platform.
+The platform's launching date is set to 20 July.